S1aX0r/Ghosted/Ghosted.md

 ### 2. Tutanota ###

 A free and open source email service that offers a free tier and asks for no information about the user.
 Tutanota is E2EE and has a sleek user interface for simplicity.
 Can be signed up for over Tor or VPN.
 Pairs well when signing up for Proton Mail.
-Recommended to sign up for this email first over the Tor network and then sign up for Proton Mail if desired.
+Recommended to sign up for this email first over the Tor network and then sign up for Proton Mail using your Tutanota as a backup email if desired.
+Available for all OS.

 ### In Conclusion ###